 Most of the information needed to apply to the MGB IRB can be found in Research Navigator.
 To access the Navigator public page, go to http://navigator.partners.org.
 To access the Navigator private page, scroll down the public page.
 On the right you will see the EMPLOYEE LOGIN button.
 Click on EMPLOYEE LOGIN and follow the instructions below:

 - Click the box Keep Me Logged In.

-- Enter your Partners User Name.
+- Enter your MGB User Name.

 - Enter your Password on the secure logon screen.

 - Bookmark the private page.

 Please be sure to log into your Navigator account before trying any of the links below: